eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.sinope/readme.md

 {% include base.html %}

+__Please note__
+Until this fork is merged into the smarthome master, you can download the binding jar here: https://github.com/chaton78/smarthome/releases/tag/sinope-0.0.9-snapshot

 # OpenHab2 / Eclipse SmartHome Bindings for Sinope device.

 This binding supports [OpenHab 2](<http://www.openhab.org/>) and [Eclipse SmartHome API] (<https://www.eclipse.org/smarthome/index.html>).
 The integration happens through the Sinope (GT150) bridge, which acts as an IP gateway to the Sinope devices on the 916 Mhz ISM band.